 I started with the new one since Ernie's message was likely to turn into a conversation.

 Hey yourself, I replied for the second time that day.
-Hopefully the sender wasn't online anymore.
-Or at least I really hoped it was a he.
+Hopefully, the sender wasn't online anymore.
+Or at least I thought it was a he.
 The profile photo was of a cat.
-With my luck it was a girl who had just called me sexy.

 Hey, Jules, how are you doing?
 How's ur summer?